MaxWenzel/frameworks/README.md

 - [Karma](https://karma-runner.github.io/latest/index.html): the main goal for Karma is to bring a productive testing environment to developers
 - [Jasmine](https://jasmine.github.io/): behavior-Driven JavaScript
 - [Selenium](https://www.selenium.dev/): a collection of language specific bindings to drive a browser
+- [Jest](https://jestjs.io/): a delightful JavaScript Testing Framework with a focus on simplicity.
+- [Nightwatch](https://nightwatchjs.org/): End-to-end testing, the easy way.
+- [Cypress](https://www.cypress.io/): fast, easy and reliable testing for anything that runs in a browser.

 ### Frameworks